TedHusted/awake/awake.md/awake.md

 	“Thank you, Frederico,” says Park.
 “We’ll be in touch if there is anything further.”

-	As they were leaving, Frederico says, “You know a lot of cars have test mode now too.”
+	As they were leaving, Frederico says, removing his smart glasses, “You know a lot of cars have test mode now too.”

 	“What do you mean?” asks Tate, “Since when?
 That sounds dangerous.”